ubc-cirrus-lab/caribou/docs/design.md

 There are four main types of data collectors, each accessing different sources of input data, managing their own output databases, and running or triggering at different intervals and/or trigger conditions.
 The four main collectors are the Provider Collector, Carbon Collector, Performance Collector, and Workflow Collector.

+All the following tables are stored in a DynamoDB database.
+In the following, we will outline the responsibilities of each Data Collector, the database tables they manage, and the information stored in each table.
+The information stored in each table has one key and one or more values.
+All keys are strings.
+The type of the key and values are denoted by the following abbreviations:

+- S: String
+- N: Number

+If a string type is used but it has multiple child values, the string is a JSON string.

 ### Provider Collector

 The Provider Collector is responsible for collecting information through external APIs regarding the cost, location, and offered services of all available data center regions, as well as identifying which data center regions are currently available.